sCrypt-Inc/scryptTS-docs/docs/bitcoin-basics/bsv.md

 )
 ```

 Notice how the output value is 100 satoshis less than the value of the UTXO we're unlocking.
-This difference is the [transaction fee](https://wiki.bitcoinsv.io/index.php/Transaction_fees) (sometimes also called the miner fee).
-The transaction fees are picked up by miners when they mine a block, so adding a transaction fee basically acts as an incentive for miners to include your transaction in a block.
+This difference is the [transaction fee](https://wiki.bitcoinsv.io/index.php/Transaction_fees) (sometimes also called the "miner fee").
+The transaction fees are collected by miners when they mine a block, so adding a transaction fee basically acts as an incentive for miners to include your transaction in a block.

 The amount of transaction fee you should pay depends on the fee rate and the bytes of the transaction.
 By adding an additional output to the transaction, we can control how much the transaction fee is actually paid.
 This output is called the change output.
 By adjusting the amount of change output, we can pay as little transaction fees as possible while meeting the needs of miners.